Efficient harmonic resolvent analysis via time-stepping: Computational complexity

 \subsection{Memory benefits of RSVD-\texorpdfstring{$\Delta t$}{deltat}}

 In the case of resolvent analysis, the memory scaling of the LU decomposition is empirically $O(N^{1.2})$ and $O(N^{1.6})$ for two- and three-dimensional systems, respectively \citep{Towneetal22, Farghadanetal23}.
 The memory scaling of LU decomposition is expected to be worse for the harmonic resolvent operator, as the lower- and upper-triangular matrices are denser.
 When $\bm T$ is singular or nearly singular, the computational task becomes even more challenging, as discussed in~\citet{Padovanetal20}.
+An alternative approach for solving \eqref{eqn:action} involves leveraging iterative solvers, such as Krylov subspace methods \citep{Rigasetal21, Wuetal22}.
+This approach eliminates the need for computing the LU decomposition and becomes more memory-efficient, especially for large systems.
+However, finding a suitable preconditioner remains a challenging task.

 On the other hand, the memory usage of RSVD-\Dt for harmonic resolvent analysis is contingent on the sizes of various matrices, specifically the sparse LNS operators $\hat{\bm A}_p \in \mathbb{C}^{N\times N\times N_b}$, and the dense forcing matrix $\hat{\bm F} \in \mathbb{C}^{NN_{\omega}\times k}$ and response matrix $\hat{\bm Q} \in \mathbb{C}^{NN_{\omega}\times k}$, all of which are stored in Fourier space.
 The scaling for resolvent analysis is $O(N N_\omega)$, and the sole extra space is for the storage of LNS operators.